apache/incubator-stormcrawler/README.md

 and <a href="https://www.yourkit.com/.net/profiler/index.jsp">YourKit .NET Profiler</a>,
 innovative and intelligent tools for profiling Java and .NET applications.

-We are very grateful to our [sponsors](https://github.com/DigitalPebble/storm-crawler/wiki/Sponsors).
+We are very grateful to our [sponsors](https://github.com/DigitalPebble/storm-crawler/wiki/Sponsors) for their continued support.